Jim Kimsey

 James Verlin Kimsey (September 15, 1939 – March 1, 2016) was the co-founder of AOL.
-He was the first chairman of the company and served as CEO until 1995.
+He was the first chairman of the company and its CEO until 1995.
 Although Kimsey is best known for having helped to create AOL, he also spearheaded many other business, military and philanthropic endeavors.

-Early life
+Early life and education

 Kimsey was born in Washington D.C. in 1939 and grew up in Arlington, Virginia.

 After being dismissed from Gonzaga College High School, he attended St. John's College High School, followed by Georgetown University for one term on an honors scholarship, and then the United States Military Academy at West Point, New York, from which he graduated in 1962.

 Military

 Kimsey served in the U.S. Army, becoming a lieutenant and seeing active participation in U.S. interventions in the Dominican Republic and Vietnam.
 He served three combat tours as an Airborne Ranger, two in the Vietnam War, earning various awards for service and valor.

 In July 2005, Kimsey was inducted into the U.S. Army Rangers Hall of Fame, which recognizes the United States' most extraordinary Rangers.
 In 2008, he received the Distinguished Graduate Award for Outstanding Service to the Nation from the U.S. Military Academy at West Point.